 SMART Recovery, (Self Management and Recovery Training), is a relatively new and incredibly successful method of drug and alcohol addiction recovery.
-SMART Recovery is an internationally acclaimed and non-profit organization of addiction recovery and sobriety which provides assistance to individuals who are seeking abstinence from addictive behaviors and from substance abuse in general.
-The approach that is the embodiment of SMART Recovery is a very secular and scientifically based type of approach.
+This is an internationally acclaimed and non-profit organization of addiction recovery and sobriety which assists individuals who are seeking abstinence from addictive behaviors and substance abuse in general.
+The approach that is the embodiment of this program is a very secular and scientifically based type of approach.
 SMART Recovery uses non-confrontational, motivational, impassioned, behavioral, and cognitive methods.
-There is a lot to the SMART Recovery program and, like many other rehab techniques, it contains many different methodologies and sub-techniques.
-People who participate in SMART Recovery meetings learn different recovery methods that are all derived from evidence-based addiction treatments and approaches.
+There is a lot to this program and, like many other rehab techniques, it contains many different methodologies and sub-techniques.
+People who participate in the meetings learn different recovery methods that are all derived from evidence-based addiction treatments and approaches.

-SMART Recovery seeks to assist each and every individual involved in it to find the key, underlying issues that caused them to pursue drugs and alcohol in the first place.
-SMART Recovery embodies a multitude of different techniques and programs that all have as their basic, underlying intention the recovery and the abstinence of the individual from drugs and alcohol.
+SMART Recovery seeks to assist every individual involved in it to find the key, underlying issues that caused them to pursue drugs and alcohol in the first place.
+SMART Recovery embodies a multitude of different techniques and programs that are aimed at the rehabilitation and abstinence of the individual.

 SMART Recovery is based on scientific knowledge.
-People who participate in SMART Recovery tend to not be specifically interested in doing a religious rehab approach, (SMART Recovery is a secular approach).
-However, many people of many different faiths can go to a SMART Recovery rehab or a SMART Recovery group or aftercare organization and still get great benefits from it.
+People who participate in SMART Recovery tend to not be specifically interested in doing a religious rehab approach, (it is a secular approach).
+However, many people of different faiths can go to a SMART Recovery rehab, group, or aftercare organization and still get great benefits.

 SMART Recovery is basically intended to evolve as scientific knowledge evolves.
-It is not meant to be the same approach, decades after decades after decades like the traditional Twelve Step program.
+It is not meant to be the same approach for decades like the traditional Twelve Step program.
 The Twelve Step approach is a tried and true method, but it isn’t for everyone.
 The SMART Recovery program seeks to use principles of motivational interviewing found in Motivational Enhancement Therapy, (MET), and other various techniques taken from Cognitive Behavior Therapy, (CBT), particularly in the version called Rational Emotive Behavior Therapy, (REBT).
 These are just a few of the main therapy methods and rehabilitative approaches though, and there are many others.

-How SMART Recovery is Conducive to Total, Life Long Sobriety
+How SMART Recovery is Conducive to Life-Long Sobriety

 The organization that is SMART Recovery basically emphasizes four, key areas, (called the 4-Point Program), in the process of recovering people from drug and alcohol addiction.
 These are: